Cheap Car Insurance After a Bad Driving Record

 Adjust your coverage

-For older vehicles, consider dropping comprehensive or collision coverage.
-This can reduce premiums and increase out-of-pocket costs if you have an accident.
+For older vehicles, consider dropping comprehensive or collision coverage to reduce premiums.
+You can also switch to liability-only coverage if you meet your state's minimum requirements and want the most affordable option.
+This can reduce premiums but increases out-of-pocket costs if you have an accident.

 car icon